kedacore/keda-docs/content/docs/2.9/scalers/prometheus.md

     namespace: example-namespace  # for namespaced queries, eg. Thanos
     cortexOrgId: my-org # Optional.
 X-Scope-OrgID header for Cortex.
     ignoreNullValues: false # Default is `true`, which means ignoring the empty value list from Prometheus.
 Set to `false` the scaler will return error when Prometheus target is lost
+    unsafeSsl: false #  Default is `false`, Used for skipping certificate check when having self signed certs for Prometheus endpoint
 ```

 **Parameter list:**